 What Causes a Furnace to Keep Running?

-Fan Limit Switch Needs to Be Replaced
+Fan Limit Switch Needs Replacing

 Air Ducts Are Leaking

-Rely on Our Experts for All Your Furnace Repair Needs
+Depend on Our Experts for All Your Furnace Repair Needs